stbarrientos/navigator_game/README.md

 Hello world!
 This is my first addition!

 Alright guys so the navigator.rb file is the one I was talking about.
 It's gonna be hard to explain on here so just ask me in person.
 Thanks for helping out!
 This will be great git practice too.

+Projects Coming Up:

+Automated move method (have the computer solve the puzzle)

+Improve usability, ask the user if they want to create a custom board or generate a random one

+We are always open to suggestions!